Neck, Back, & Spinal Injuries

 The men and women who work at sea do tough, demanding jobs.
 They need to be fit to return to duty, and getting the best medical care possible for their injuries is important.
 The demands of these maritime jobs places stress and strains on the neck and back.
 An injured seaman may have had prior neck or back injuries or pre-existing degenerative conditions, but in most cases, under Federal Maritime Law this does not prevent the seaman from getting compensation for a new injury or aggravation of a previous injury.
 Employers and insurance companies frequently improperly attempt to avoid paying compensation by claiming a seaman’s injury is pre-existing.

-Stacey & Jacobsen, LLP is dedicated to getting their clients the compensation they are entitled to under the law.
+Stacey & Jacobsen, PLLC is dedicated to getting their clients the compensation they are entitled to under the law.

 The Jones Act - It’s The Law - It’s Your Right.